Phytochemical: Effects of food processing

 Phytochemicals in freshly harvested plant foods may be degraded by processing techniques, including cooking.
 The main cause of phytochemical loss from cooking is thermal decomposition.

-A converse exists in the case of carotenoids, such as lycopene present in tomatoes, which may remain stable or increase in content from cooking due to liberation from cellular membranes in the cooked food.
-Food processing techniques like mechanical processing can also free carotenoids and other phytochemicals from the food matrix, increasing dietary intake.
+The opposite exists in the case of carotenoids, such as lycopene present in tomatoes, which may remain stable or increase in content from cooking, due to liberation from cellular membranes in the cooked food.

+Food processing techniques such as mechanical processing also may free carotenoids and other phytochemicals from the food matrix, increasing dietary intake.

-In some cases, processing of food is necessary to remove phytotoxins or antinutrients; for example societies that use cassava as a staple have traditional practices that involve some processing (soaking, cooking, fermentation), which are necessary to avoid illness from cyanogenic glycosides present in unprocessed cassava.
+In some cases, processing of food is necessary to remove phytotoxins or antinutrients.
+For example, societies that use cassava as a staple have traditional preparation practices that involve some processing (soaking, cooking, fermentation), which are necessary to avoid illness from cyanogenic glycosides present in unprocessed cassava.